 Day 8 San Cristobal de las Casas

 Your journey continues as you drive to the Sumidero Canyon, a gigantic natural canyon with walls reaching as high as 1,000 metres.
 Here you’ll hop aboard a boat for an up close and personal tour of this remarkable landscape.
 Be sure to keep an eye (or an ear) out for howler monkeys along the way!
 After your boat tour, drive to the charming city of San Cristobal de las Casas.
 Once in 'San Cris', as it's known, take a walk and soak up the strong old-world atmosphere of this town, which is due in no small part to the grand Spanish colonial architecture, prominent indigenous cultures and winding cobblestone streets.
-Your leader will help orientate you with a walk around the hotel, then you are free to venture further into the city.
+Your leader will help orientate you with a walk around the town centre, then you are free to venture wherever your heart desires!

 Day 9 San Cristobal de las Casas